onioncall/dndgo/README.md

   <img width="800" height="450" alt="dndgo-logo-highres" src="https://github.com/user-attachments/assets/b4bfb7b8-16a5-40e3-b285-4b414a249ba7" />
  </p>

-<small>*Special Thank you to Matt Evans for the dndgo logo, and to Renée French for inspiration</small>

 ## About
 dndgo is a terminal user interface and a command line application for Dungeons and Dragons built to make managing characters easier, and searching dnd info with the [5e-srd-api](https://5e-bits.github.io/docs/).